About British cheese

 There are some beautiful blue cheeses made in Scotland, two notably by Errington Cheese - Lanark Blue and Dunsyre Blue, both made with unpasteurised milk must be tried.
 One of our favourites is Strathdon Blue, a peppery blue from Ross-shire that has a similar look and feel to a Roquefort but a very different flavour.
 There's also a small amount of blue made on the Isle of Arran and takes it's name from the island.
 It's moist and creamy with a mellow flavour, very much like the French Bleu d'Auvergne.

 Scotland also has some unique cheese of it's very own such as Caboc, Scotland's oldest cheese which is a soft, creamy, buttery cheese, rolled in oats and the similar Crowdie, which has a peppery coating.
 The Westray Wife is also worth a try.
 Made in the most northerly creamery in the UK, in a Swiss Appenzeller style it is Scotland's only cutting size washed rind cheese.
+A new and already award winning Scottish cheese is now available in our online shop.
+Strathearn is a beautiful, soft cows milk cheese which is washed in 10 year old single malt whisky for added flavour and pungency.
+Formed in early 2016, Strathearn won a Gold Medal at the World Cheese Awards later that year.

 Wales is associated with Caerphilly cheese, although these days most of the finest Caerphilly, such as Gorwydd Caerphilly, is made in Somerset, but there is much more to Welsh cheeses than just Caerphilly.